wasmerio/ate/doc/design.md

 ## Shared Nothing

-In a "Shared Nothing" architecture the idea is that all external dependencies outside of the nodes are kept to an absolute minimum, ideally there should be no external dependency at all.
-Obviously this is a pure view on which reality makes impossible however ATE comes quite close to achieving this by using architectural patterns and design constraints to remove and eliminate as many external dependencies as possible..
+In a "Shared Nothing" architecture the idea is that all external dependencies outside of the nodes are kept to an absolute minimum.
+Ideally there should be no external dependencies at all but obviously this is a purist view which in reality is impossible however ATE does come quite close to achieving this by using architectural patterns and design constraints to remove and eliminate as many external dependencies as possible.

 ATE has the following (external) dependencies: